-- The discovered node information is valid only during the same session. - Devices that are not supported may be displayed in the discovery results.
+- The discovered node information can be viewed while logging into ISM.
+It is not retained when you log in again. - Devices that are not supported may be displayed in the discovery results.
 Do not register devices that are not supported. - For a VDX switch, the target for node registration and node discovery becomes VCS Fabric (Brocade VCS Fabric).
 Specify the virtual IP address set in Fabric, and execute node discovery and node registration.
 The physical switches will be discovered and registered automatically with Get Node Information after the fabric is registered as a node.
 If a physical switch is discovered during node discovery, the result is "Only automatic registration." - If you operate a CFX switch or PRIMERGY BX Ethernet Switch/IBP 10Gbit/s 18/8+2 SBAX3 in fabric mode, the target for the node discovery and node registration is the virtual IP address set in the fabric.
 The physical switches will be discovered and registered automatically with Get Node Information after the fabric is registered as a node.